TylerYep/stanfordkarel/README.md

 - Ways of determining the student's strategy or approach from observing Karel movements
 - Autograde more worlds, broken down by assignment
 - Allow students to autograde their own work
-- Accessibility for visually-impaired students (using ascii karel)
+- Accessibility for visually-impaired students